 NOTE 3—An AP MLD can initiate the teardown procedure regardless of whether the AP MLD or the non-AP MLD initiated the process to enable EPCS priority access.

 An AP affiliated with the tearing down AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)) to a non-AP STA affiliated with an associated EPCS non-AP MLD.
-The destination of the EPCS Priority Access Teardown frame is the non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive or
+The destination of the EPCS Priority Access Teardown frame is [10264] either:

+the MAC address of the non-AP MLD indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive or

-the MAC address of the non-AP STA that is operating on the same link on which the EPCS Priority Teardown frame is transmitted and is affiliated with the non-AP MLD whose MAC address value indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive.
+the MAC address of a non-AP STA that is affiliated with the non-AP MLD whose MAC address value is indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive.

-The tearing down AP MLD shall change the EPCS priority access state to torn down.
+The tearing down AP MLD shall change the EPCS priority access state to torn down [11801] for all set-up links.
+[10382] During the process of disassociating a non-AP MLD, the AP MLD shall transition EPCS priority access to the torn down state for that non-AP MLD.

 NOTE 4—The definition of the external interface is out of scope of this standard.